 Imagine if, on an ordinary day, war came.
 Imagine it turned your town to rubble.
 Imagine going on a long and difficult journey – all alone.
 Imagine finding no welcome at the end of it.
 Then imagine a child who gives you something small but very, very precious… When the government refused to allow 3000 child refugees to enter this country in 2016, Nicola Davies was so angry she wrote a poem.
 It started a campaign for which artists contributed drawings of chairs, symbolising a seat in a classroom, education, kindness, the hope of a future.
 The poem has become this book, movingly illustrated by Rebecca Cobb, which should prove a powerful aid for explaining the ongoing refugee crisis to younger readers.

-Authorfy are an Amazon Associate and are part of the Waterstones Affiliate Programme, so may earn a small commission from qualifying purchases if you click-through to their websites from any links on authorfy.com.
+Authorfy are an Amazon Associate and are part of the Waterstones, Bookshop.org and Peters Affiliate Programmes, so may earn a small commission from qualifying purchases if you click-through to their websites from any links on authorfy.com.
 This will not affect your buying experience or the cost of any products you order.